gkudos/qgis-cartodb/README.md

 ![Logo](images/logo.png?raw=true "QGis CartoDB")
 ================================================

-CartoDB Plugin for QGis integrate Quantum GIS with CartoDB.
-It add support for CartoDB layers, you can add, edit and delete your CartoDB tables from desktop application.
+CartoDB Plugin for QGis.
+It allows to view,  create, edit or delete data from  your CartoDB account using your favorite opensource desktop GIS: QGIS.

 ## Features